parzivalhaliday/100-python-apps/filmdatabase/readme.md

 ## Contributing
 Contributions are welcome!
 If you have any ideas for features or improvements, feel free to submit a pull request or open an issue.

+## Acknowledgments

+- [TMDb API](https://www.themoviedb.org/documentation/api) for providing movie data.

+Feel free to customize the README.md file according to your project's structure and additional information.
+If you have specific sections or details you'd like to include, let me know!

 ## License
 You can use the code however you want.